Sinaia, the famous mountainous city where the Royal

 Once at the Airport you can take the train to the North Railway Station and from there make a connection for your train.
 Typically, there are trains every hour.

-Depending on whether you are looking to ski for a few days or just looking to explore the place we’d suggest a minimum of 2 days.
+Depending on whether you are looking to ski for a few days or just looking to explore the place we would suggest a minimum of 2 days.

 Anything from guest houses to hotels are easily available.
 Some of the options I stood at in past years include: